 Board oversight of risk and risk management across the Company is maintained on a regular basis.
 The Board has overall responsibility for determining risk appetite, which is an expression of the risk the business is willing to take.
-Risk appetites are set relative to capital and liquidity.
+Risk appetites are set relative to capital, liquidity and operational risk.

 The Company's position against risk appetite is monitored and reported to the Board on a regular basis.
 Long-term sustainability depends upon the protection of franchise value and good customer relationships.
-As such, the Company will not accept risks that materially impair the reputation of the Company and requires that customers are always treated with integrity.
+As such, the Company has a risk preference that it will not accept risks that materially impair the reputation of the Company and requires that customers are always treated with integrity.